transitland/www-transit-land/_posts/2015-06-05-01-transitland-open-transit-data-for-all.md

 ## Start where you are

 Are you a transit enthusiast or planner, interested in browsing the range of data available in Transitland?
-[Read about our Playground](/blog/welcome-to-the-transitland-playground) and give it [a try](https://transit.land/playground).
+[Read about our Playground](/news/2015/06/05/welcome-to-the-transitland-playground.html).

 Are you a software developer, interested in Transitland's tooling?
 [See our "how it works" diagram](https://transit.land/how-it-works/), with links to GitHub repos.

 Are you a transit data expert, interested in how Transitland joins feeds, operators, stops, and routes from disparate sources?
-Read more about [our Onestop ID scheme and its most important ingredient, the geohash](/blog/geohashes-and-you).
+Read more about [our Onestop ID scheme and its most important ingredient, the geohash](/news/2015/06/05/geohashes-and-you.html).

 ## And do keep in touch